 Questions and Answers About Hair Loss

 Why does hair loss happen?
+Because cancer treatment targets fast growing cells, it can also attack the cells responsible for hair growth.
 Hair loss from chemotherapy or radiation happens when hair follicles are weakened by the treatment.
 This causes your hair to fall out much more quickly than it normally would.
+For tips on caring for a synthetic wig, read CancerCare’s fact sheet titled, “Synthetic Wig Care and Resources."

 When does hair loss happen?
-Depending on the type of treatment you receive, hair loss may start anywhere from seven to 21 days after treatment begins.
+Depending on the type of treatment you receive, hair loss may start anywhere from seven to 28 days after treatment begins.
+Typically, with chemotherapy it can occur between 1-4 weeks into treatment, while radiation may be 4 weeks into treatment.

 Where does hair loss happen?
 Chemotherapy may lead to hair loss on your legs, arms, underarms, pubic area, chest, eyelashes and eyebrows, in addition to your head.
 Hair loss from radiation affects only the part of the body being treated.